Union Sportive Créteil Football: History

 Créteil were a lucky beneficiary in 1978 when the French Football Federation announced the creation of the Division 4.
 The club was promoted to the new league despite its 7th-place finish in the Division d'Honneur the previous season.
 The team's shaky form showed as they were in dead last after ten matches were contested.
 By the end of the season, Créteil were back in the Division d'Honneur.
 In 1983, the club moved into its new stadium, the Stade Dominique Duvauchelle, after having spent almost 50 years at the Stade Desmont.
 Two years later, under the guidance of the city's deputy mayor Laurent Cathala, Union Sportive Créteil merged with the Créteil omnisports club in order to give the city a better sporting identity.
 The club's main sports became football, swimming, athletics, and cycling.

 US Créteil spent the 2000s between the third division and Ligue 2 before being relegated back to Championnat de France National.
-In 2002, the club merged with its neighbor Lusitanos, from Saint-Maur-des-Fossés, changing its name to the current Créteil-Lusitanos.
+In 2002, the club merged with its neighbor Lusitanos, from Saint-Maur-des-Fossés, changing its name to Créteil-Lusitanos.

 In the 2012–13 season, the club was promoted back to Ligue 2 and they reached the round of 16 in the 2012 Coupe de France competition before being eliminated by Girondins de Bordeaux.
 In 2016, the club was relegated from Ligue 2 back to the Championnat National.
 In 2018, US Créteil were relegated to the Championnat National 2 after finishing bottom of the table.

 On 27 May 2019, Créteil were promoted back to the Championnat National after finishing as champions of the Championnat National 2 Group D. They were relegated in May 2022, finishing 17th in the 2021–22 season.

-On May 1st 2025, the club was acquired by French businessman Xavier Niel, who was born and raised in the town.
+On May 1, 2025, the club was acquired by French businessman Xavier Niel, who was born and raised in the town.
 The billionaire, now the club’s majority shareholder, arrived with “a project based on three priorities: investing in the future, through the creation and development of a youth academy; professionalizing the club, by strengthening its resources and forming more partnerships; and raising Créteil’s profile, by attracting a broader audience to the stadium and modernizing the club’s image”.

-On June 19th 2025, the club announced the appointment of Olivier Miannay as Deputy General Manager, coming from Le Puy Football 43.
+On June 19, 2025, the club announced the appointment of Olivier Miannay as Deputy General Manager, coming from Le Puy Football 43.
 He had previously led the Créteil club from 2016 to 2018.
-The appointment of Karim Mokeddem as head coach—former manager of FC Sochaux-Montbéliard and US Orléans—was also announced by the club.
+The appointment of Karim Mokeddem as head coach—former manager of FC Sochaux-Montbéliard and US Orléans—was also announced by the club..

+On March 3, 2025, the club announced a new logo and identity, dropping the "Lusitanos" nickname.